— gallery column —

 AUGUST & SEPTEMBER — Printmaking collaborations between Master Printmaker Brian Garner (of SuperGraphic) and a bevy of fine artists.

-OCTOBER — Large format darkroom photography by Holden Richards from his explorations in the woods and along the Eno River.
+OCTOBER — Field Camera Work.
+Large format darkroom photography by Holden Richards and Tom Rankin.

 — studio column —